-- A capped annual fee will be applied - I. Registration of schools for provincial and zone membership shall be completed online via the Sport Registration System (SRS).
+- D. The classifications and corresponding population numbers are: - I. 1A: < 100 - II.
+2A: 100 299 - III.
+3A: 300 799 - IV.
+IV.
+4A: 800 + - Registration of schools for provincial and zone membership shall be completed online via the Sport Registration System (SRS).
 It is the responsibility of each school to complete their registration by October 10.
 A single fee per school shall be paid to the zone and shall cover the zone membership fee and the provincial school membership fee and other fees as noted above.
-Zones shall remit all but zone fees to the ASAA. - J. Coach and Team Official Education Requirements - I. All of the required courses are available online through the Coaching Association of Canada at http://thelocker.coach.ca.
+Zones shall remit all but zone fees to the ASAA. - F. Coach and Team Official Education Requirements - All of the required courses are available online through the Coaching Association of Canada at http://thelocker.coach.ca.
 It is mandatory for all member schools to ensure that they are in compliance with all coach and team official education requirements. - II.
-Every team official (coach, assistant coach, teacher sponsor or team support staff member) must complete the Making Head Way concussion course and be registered in the SRS by the respective coach registration deadline for that sport. - Team officials can complete any of the versions of Making Head Way. b.
+Every team official (coach, assistant coach, teacher sponsor or team support staff member) must complete the Making Head Way concussion course and be registered in the SRS by the respective coach registration deadline for that sport. - a.
+Team officials can complete any of the versions of Making Head Way. b.
 A \$50 penalty will apply for every team official not in compliance. c.
-Team officials who are high school students are exempt from the above course requirement but are encouraged to complete the course.

-- III.
-Each registered school team must include at least one team official (coach, assistant coach, teacher sponsor or team support staff member) who completes the ASAA Bylaws and Policies course prior to any interschool sport being played. - IV.
+Team officials who are high school students are exempt from the above course requirement but are encouraged to complete the course. - III.
+Each registered school team must include at least one team official (coach, assistant coach, teacher sponsor or team support staff member) who completes the ASAA Coach Information Course prior to any interschool sport being played. - IV.
 Safe Sport Training one team official (head coach, asst. coach, teacher sponsor, or other) on every team must complete the course prior to any interschool sport being played. - V. A member school must include at least one school staff member (i.e. teacher coach or support staff designated as an "Agent of the Board") who completes Coaching School Sport: Redefining Winning by October 10th of the current school year. a.
-Outreach Schools are exempt from this course requirement - Recompletion of a course may be required at the discretion of the Executive Committee when significant updates are made to respective courses. - VII.
+Outreach Schools are exempt from this course requirement - VI.
+Recompletion of a course may be required at the discretion of the Executive Committee when significant updates are made to respective courses.

+- VII.
 Any member school not in compliance with one or more of these requirements may lose eligibility to participate in any ASAA sanctioned activities, at the discretion of the ASAA Executive Committee. - VIII.
 Each member school will be assessed an annual fee as noted below and this would allow for unlimited participants to register for and complete the ASAA Bylaws and Policies course at no additional cost:

-K. Legal Contingency
+G. Legal Contingency